RyanChang25/Dungeon-Generation-Service/README.md

 ## Basic Usage
 ```
+DungeonGenerationService:Generate(10, 3, 60, Vector3.new(90, -1, -240)) -->>: Number of Rooms, Room Chunks, Floor Size, Start CFrame
+-- Yep that's it!
+Just call one function to generate the dungeon!
 -- Note: This will not work if you do not have the correct Folder Structure and naming conventions!
 If interested in the actual implementation, feel free to ask me!

-DungeonGenerationService:Generate(10, 3, 60, Vector3.new(90, -1, -240)) -->>: Number of Rooms, Room Chunks, Floor Size, Start CFrame
 ```

 ## Important Links